Aswaran: Spangenhelm

 The Spangenhelm helmets worn by members of the asbaran units in battle would have evolved through the centuries.
 During the 3rd to 6th century AD of the Sassanian empire, the Spangenhelm would have probably been made of felt and hardened leather.
 However, by the late 6th to early 7th century AD, they would have been decorated with flowers and purple ball with mail and small areas through which to breathe and see.

 Weaponry

 The asbaran cavalry was armed with a variety of weapons.
 The traditional heavy cavalry weapons, such as maces, lances, and swords would have been used, as well as a variety of other weapons, such as axes.
 Asbaran cavalry were not, however, restricted to short-range weapons, as they often carried weapons such as darts and bows.

 The Sasanian cavalry's weaponry has been listed by Libanius as darts, sabres (scimitars?), spears, swords and "a lance which needed both hands".
 The nawak arrow-guide was used to launch 10-40 cm long darts.

-During Khosrow I's military reforms under Babak, a "list" for equipment for the cavalry was written.
+During Khosrow I's military reforms under Babak, the repertoire of the cavalry was standardized.
 According to the Arabic and Persian sources of the Islamic period, the pieces of equipment (zēn) for a regular Sasanian cavalryman were as follows: